Last updated: April 2026 |

 Your responsibilities as a buyer:

-- Verify that the item is legal in your state and city before you order.
+- Verify the item is legal in your state and city before ordering.

-- Make sure you meet all age and permit requirements.
+- Confirm you meet all age and permit requirements.

-- Avoid purchases if you are legally prohibited from possessing weapons (for example, some felony convictions).
+- Avoid purchasing if you are legally prohibited from possessing weapons (e.g., certain felony convictions).

 Red flags that a seller may not be compliant: